evancz/guide.elm-lang.org/README.md

   - Reliable time-travel debugging.
   - ...

+No combination of JS libraries can ever give you this.
 Now these nice things are *only* possible because Elm builds upon 40+ years of work on typed functional languages.
-No combination of JS libraries can ever give you this.
-So Elm is a functional language because I think this is how we end up with a language that is easier and more fun to use.
+So Elm is a functional language because it lets us build a better ecosystem than ever before.

 ## Goals